-- (4) Individual Augment (IA) and Joint Individual Augment (JIA) Billets Detached from the Unit.
-Enter the personnel quantities assigned as an IA or JIA billet external to the unit under the IA/JIA column by type personnel. - (5) Non-deployable Personnel Quantities.
+Billets Detached from the Unit.
+Enter the personnel quantities assigned as an IA or JIA billet external to the unit under the IA/JIA column by type personnel.
+IAs are distinguished from detachments per reference (g). - (5) Non-deployable Personnel Quantities.
 Non-deployable personnel data is to be pulled directly from MCTFS data using the criteria for deployable and non-deployable status depicted in Tables A-1 and A-2 in accordance with references (r) and (s).
 Enter the total non-deployable personnel quantities, by category, under the non-deployable column.
 Significant discrepancies with MCTFS data should be described in personnel comments. - d.
-MOS Fill (MOSFL).
-The MOSFL is determined by taking the number of personnel matched against T/O billet identification codes (BIC) by MOS for both military and DoD civilian personnel.
-A unit will report Marines filling T/O billets using either a primary or additional MOS, but not both.
-One person cannot fill two billet lines, even if that person has two MOSs.
-Each person will be aligned with a specific T/O line number/BIC by MOS, and the rank (alpha grade for civilians) may vary one above or one below that listed in the T/O. For example, Marines assigned to billets such as scout sniper, will use their primary MOS with a necessary skill designator to match against the unit's T/O (i.e., 0369 with a billet MOS of 8541 scout sniper).
-Additionally, the preparer of the readiness report must be cognizant of feeder MOSs and grades.
-For example, a gunnery sergeant with a PMOS of 0629 (radio chief) who is formally selected for master sergeant (which will result in a PMOS change to 0699, communications chief) may be performing in the billet associated with the selected grade, but he will not be granted the PMOS of 0699 until actual promotion.
-In cases where line numbers require more than one MOS, each MOS must match to count as an MOS match. - e.
 Critical MOS/Critical Skill.
 Units will report on the most important MOS/skills, military or civilian, that have the largest effect on the unit's ability to accomplish its core and assigned missions.
-For designated unit types, a standard list of approved critical MOS/critical skills will appear in DRRS-MC; reporting organizations will report the assigned strength for each of these pre-selected critical MOS/critical
+For designated unit types, a standard list of approved critical MOS/critical skills will appear in DRRS-MC; reporting organizations will report the assigned strength for each of these pre-selected critical MOS/critical skills.
+Critical MOS may be either a Billet MOS or a Primary MOS and does not double count if it appears in both columns.
+Billet MOS is counted first.
+It must be manually calculated as a valid BIC fill with a qualified individual.
+A valid BIC fill is an individual that is qualified for the Billet MOS and is plus or minus one grade.
+Personnel may not fill multiple BICs.
+DRRS-MC will provide a list of BICs to facilitate calculation.

-- skills.
 Commanders may report additional critical MOS/critical skills not identified by DRRS-MC for their unit type in the commander's comments.
-Critical MOS/critical skill calculations do not directly impact the calculated P-levels. - f.
-Key Leader.
-To measure the level of enlisted leaders resident at the unit level, units will report on these individuals as identified by billet with an appropriate special manning category code (SMC code) in the unit T/O. Key leader calculations do not directly impact the reported P-levels. - 5.
+The Critical MOS list by unit type will be reviewed and revised as necessary as part of unit METL reviews conducted per reference (j). - 5.
 Task-Organization.
 Task-organized units gaining personnel and the units providing personnel will adjust their personnel quantities as described in paragraph 4.c.
 Coordination must occur between the task-organized and providing units to avoid double counting of personnel.
 Remarks explaining the personnel adjustments will remain in the task organized and providing units' reports until the detachments are returned to the providing units or transferred elsewhere.
 Figure 2-2 provides an example of these adjustments with an artillery battalion providing a battery to form a battalion landing team for an assigned mission.
 Task-organized units use a manning document for structure strength, since task organized units do not have structure in TFSMS.

+Prior to Task Organization

+Artillery Battalion Infantry Battalion

+$\frac{550}{600 \text{ (per T/O)}} = \frac{\text{Assigned + Attached - Detached}}{\text{Structured Strength}}$ $= \frac{748}{760 \text{ (per T/0)}}$

+After Task Organization

+A battery of 134 Marines and Sailors detached to the bat talion landing team

+Artillery Battalion Landing Team

+416=Assigned + Attached - Detached600 (per T/O)Structured Strength894

-Figure 2-2.--Personnel Task Organization Adjustments
+Figure 2-2.-Personnel Task Organization Adjustments